 How to dispose a sanitary napkin?
 Have you heard of organic/ biodegradable/ compostable sanitary pads?
 Can sanitary napkins be 100% compostable?
 Can disposable products be recycled?
 What should be government’s policy around disposal of sanitary napkin waste?

 This blog is a part of a series of 5 articles with the aim of answering some of the above questions and creating a complete picture of the life cycle of products to drive collective action towards better health and better environment.

 Biodegradable, Oxo-biodegradable, Bioplastics, Bio- based plastic, Biopolymer, Natural, Organic, Compostable

-These are a few terminologies which are often used by brands to market their products.
+These are a few eco-friendly terminologies which are often used by brands to market their sanitary napkins and diapers.
 It affects the purchasing decisions of the consumers who are basically looking for products which will be good for the environment and affects their purchase decision.
-We will go through the definition of each of these terms and try to make sense of their environmental impact.
+We will go through a simple explanation for each of these terms and try to make sense of their environmental impact.

 Degradable, Bio-degradable and Oxo-biodegradable

 - Any material that will undergo a process of deterioration or will break- up into natural elements by the action of natural forces (air, light, water, micro organisms) or by the addition of certain chemicals is called degradable material.

 - Materials capable of being broken down into innocuous products by the action of living things (such as microorganisms) are called bio–degradable materials.